ErniW/ISM330DHCX-bare-metal-STM32/README.md

 - Double tap detection.
 - Pedometer.

-*Unfortunately, Finite State Machine and Machine Learning Core is not included.*
+*Unfortunately, Finite State Machine and Machine Learning Core is not included in this repository.
+Maybe I will do them in future.*